aws/aws-lakeformation-best-practices/content/lf-tags/developing-an-lftag-ontology.md

 #### Simple Example:

-I have Acme Corp and they have the following objects in their Catalog:
+I have AnyCompany and they have the following objects in their Catalog:

 | Database | Table |
 |:------|:---------|